-Which herbs help in hair growth?
+Are herbs good for natural hair growth?
 Herbs have been used for various purposes in nutrition, medicine, skin care & hair care.
-Some of the reasons why herbs are becoming popular is because of their ability to promote strong, thick, healthy hair growth.
-Top of the list of popular herbs are: 1.
+Some of the reasons why herbs are becoming popular in natural hair care is because of their ability to promote strong, thick, healthy hair growth.
+Top of the list of popular herbs used in hair care include: 1.
 Neem, 2.
 Moringa, 3.
 Stinging Nettle, 4.
 Aloe Vera, 5.
 Amla, 6.
 Rosemary, 7.
 Peppermint, 8.
 Brami, 9.
 Green Tea, 10.
 Flaxseeds 11.
 Fenugreek, 12.
 Hibiscus, 13.
 Henna, 14.
 Chamomile and, 15.
 Rose Petals

 In this article, I have gone all out to catalogue some of the most popular herbs used in hair care.
 This is a list of 37 herbs, some are more popular than others and some are only found in certain areas.
 I am on a journey to try as many as I can in order to find my top 10 that I will use more regularly in my 4C hair care routine.